jhendrixMSFT/azure-sdk/docs/golang/design.md

 ### Versioning

-Each new package defaults to the latest known service version.

-Each package allows the consumer to select a previous service version from a list of enum values provided in that package.

 {% include requirement/MUST id="golang-versioning-modules" %} release each package as a [Go module](https://blog.golang.org/using-go-modules).
 Legacy dependency management tools such as `dep` and `glide` are not supported.

 {% include requirement/MUST id="golang-versioning-semver" %} release versions of modules in accordance with [semver 2.0](https://semver.org/spec/v2.0.0.html).

-{% include requirement/MUST id="golang-versioning-breaking-changes" %} release a new major version of a module when breaking changes are introduced in public surface area; this includes new service versions that are NOT backward-compatible.
-Use a new major version subdirectory to support [semantic import versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning).

-{% include requirement/MUST id="golang-versioning-minor-versions" %} release a new minor version of a module when new public surface area is introduced; this includes new service versions that are backward-compatible with the previous versions.

-{% include requirement/MUST id="golang-versioning-patch-versions" %} release a new patch version of a module when changes are made that do not affect public surface area.

 {% include requirement/MUST id="golang-versioning-preview" %} clearly version prerelease modules.
 For new modules, use a v0 major version with no suffix (v0.1.0).
 For existing modules, use a `-preview` suffix (v1.1.0-preview, v2.0.0-preview).